bcgov/ligo-lib/README.rst

 Data Linking Framework
 ======================

-This framework is used to define and run de-duplication/linking projects to find and link records that belong to the same individual(entity) in a single or multiple files.
+**Data Linking** is a framework for defining and running de-duplication/linking projects to find and link records that belong to the same individual(entity) in a single or multiple files.

 Features